nsswifter/Bioinformatics-and-MIT-BIH-arrhythmia-DB/README.md

 [code.m](Codes/code.m) -> This MATLAB file contains the code for analyzing the MIT-BIH Arrhythmia Database and performing heart disease diagnosis.

-*-Assignment -> This directories contains the Assignment of University Lesson.
+*-Assignment -> These directories contain the Assignment of University Lesson.

 README.md -> This file provides an overview of the project.